gvwilson/thirdbit/src/fiction/in-heck/index.md

 "They are *originals*,"
 Patient corrected.
-"Expired, now,
+"Or they were.
-but retained for study.
+They are expired now,
-They were all prisoners in Heck, just as your sibling will be if you do not take action.
+but retained for study in Heck, just as your sibling will be if you do not take action.
 The deviance will put her in a hibernation capsule and use her genetic signature to activate specialized equipment for *its* needs